 Toddler Time on Tuesdays at 10:30

-is for active little ones (ages approximately 18 mos. to 3 years) and their parents or caregivers.
+is for active little ones (up and walking to around 3 years) and their parents or caregivers.
 Toddler Time is a fun, short (approximately 30 minute) story program featuring books, songs, finger plays, flannel boards and movement activities to help develop your child’s language, pre-literacy and socialization skills.
 Parents and care givers are strongly encouraged to participate with their child.
 The more you engage with your child, the more attentive they will be!
 Each program will include a library handout of songs and rhymes to enjoy at home.

 Baby and Young Toddler Time – Wednesdays at 10:30 am

 Baby Time is designed to model and inspire parents and caregivers to sing, talk, rhyme, play and read with their babies every day.
-Repetition is a necessary building block that allows babies to strengthen the connections in their brains to help them learn, so each 6 week session will feature many of the same songs and rhymes.
+Repetition is a necessary building block that allows babies to strengthen the connections in their brains to help them learn.
 After Baby Time, there is optional play time.
 This is a great way to meet other families in the area.

 **When schools are closed or have a delayed opening due to weather conditions, all Story Times will be cancelled.**